sherpal/laminar-tour-of-heroes/README.md

 customizable.

 Components can be easily inserted within the default Laminar reactive elements via implicit conversion.

+In here, every component will live in its own Scala package, within the `components` package.

 ### Try it myself?